lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 When we create images with computer graphics, we project objects defined in three dimensions onto a two-dimensional image plane.
 As we saw earlier, this projection naturally includes perspective.
 To include projection effects such as vanishing points we use a special coordinate system called homogeneous coordinates.

 The usual way of representing a point in 3D is the three element Cartesian vector $(x, y, z)$.
-Homogeneous coordinates are represented by a four element vector $( x_hh, y_h, z_h, w_h)$.
+Homogeneous coordinates are represented by a four element vector $( x_h, y_h, z_h, w_h)$.
 The conversion between Cartesian coordinates and homogeneous coordinates is given by:

 $$
 x = \frac{x_h}{w_h}\ \ \ \  x = \frac{y_h}{w_h}\ \ \ \ x = \frac{z_h}{w_h}